What an apparatus licence is for

 - a business name

-We issue most apparatus licences for 1 year.
+We may issue an apparatus licence for up to 20 years.
+We issue most apparatus licences for one year.

 Once you receive a licence, we will not cancel it unless you: